Hi-Dear-486/Movie-flix-App/README.md

 👉 **Complete Responsiveness**: The application works seamlessly on all device types and screen sizes.

-👉 **File Upload Using Firebase Storage**: Users can upload and store files securely within the app using firebase storage services.

 and many more, including code architecture and reusability